mmalik17/DE_Zoomcamp_2026/module-05-bruin/homework_answer.md

 c. .bruin.yml and pipeline/ with pipeline.yml and assets/ <br>
 d. pipeline.yml and assets/ only <br>

+## Answer
+There are three structure that reshaped Bruin Pipeline, which are : <br>
+- .bruin.yml : Environment & connection configuration (in root directory) <br>
+- pipeline.yml : Pipeline name, schedule, variables (in pipeline/ or root) <br>
+- assets/ : Folder containing asset files (SQL, Python, YAML) <br>

+The .bruin.yml must be on the root directory,  pipeline.yml must be on root or pipeline/ directory, while asset can be placed anywhere, so the answer is (b)

 # Question 2
 Materialization Strategies.
 You're building a pipeline that processes NYC taxi data organized by month based on pickup_datetime.
 Which incremental strategy is best for processing a specific interval period by deleting and inserting data for that time period?
 (1 point) <br>
 a. append - always add new rows <br>